 The Flavor of Kaua’i

 Here’s the thing about Kaua’i.
-All roads lead to some amazing food.
+There are many roads that lead to amazing food.

 It’s an island that is working hard to grow more food to become self-sustainable.
-The costs of importing are high, but entrepreneurs from across the island are addressing it with new menu items, use of local ingredients, and flavors that will surprise even the most devoted foodie.
+The high cost of import is prohibitive, but entrepreneurs across the island are working to overcome it by creating new menus, using local ingredients, and surprising even the most avid foodie.
 We had the opportunity to spend time there, taking in no fewer than five food tours, visiting numerous farmers markets, and more restaurants than we’d have thought possible.

 Kaua’i is unusual in that there is basically one road that goes around the island—and even that doesn’t go all the way around, thanks to the state park just offshore from the Napali Coast.
-It has led to an easy divide of the island into four different cultures: north, south, east and west.
-Each area has its own distinct flavor, so to speak.
+This has allowed the island to be divided into four distinct cultures: west, north, south and west.
+Each region has its own unique flavor.